 Will each dependent have an ID card in his or her name?

 Yes, after you are enrolled in the IARC Medical Plan, Cigna will provide a personalized Cigna ID card (which includes medical, dental, and prescription drug plan information) for you and for each of your covered dependents.
 Please note that Cigna partners with Cigna Healthcare (Cigna) for medical services provided in the United States.

 What are the premiums (costs) of this Plan?

 The premium information is available from Human Resources department at your Center.

-How does my medical plan work if I am receiving care outside of the
+How does my medical plan work if I am receiving care outside of the United States?

 What is a deductible?